stefaneng/learn-swedish/pronunciation.md

 [Tape A Audio Here](https://www.livelingua.com/fsi/Swedish/Basic/FSI%20-%20Swedish%20Basic%20Course%20-%20Guide%20to%20Pronunciation%20Tape%20A.mp3)

 This chapter is intended especially for the student who is learning Swedish on his or her own.
-The accompanying tape is an integral part of this Unit, and henae must be used in conjunation with the following pages.
+The accompanying tape is an integral part of this Unit, and hence must be used in conjunction with the following pages.

 We have avoided using phonetic symbols in the book.
 Instead we feel that the combination of the tape and the accompanying brief descriptions of how the sounds are produced will provide an appropriate basis for Swedish pronunciation.